nattavitk/s3-antivirus-lambda-cloudformation/README.md

 This is S3 antivirus which uses ClamAV scanner.
 It works on lambda functions and limited resource.

-This project is implemented on top of https://github.com/truework/lambda-s3-antivirus/.
 As ClamAV installed package is large and exceed lambda limitation.
 So, this project requires S3 to store the definition files (antivirus files).

 In order to use this ClamAV scanner, you have to create 2 lambda functions from the same lambda zip file.